 When marketing communications describe some features of the investment, they should contain sufficient information to understand the key elements of those features and should not make excessive cross-reference to the legal and regulatory documents of the promoted fund.

-When providing details on the characteristics of the promoted fund, the communication should describe in an accurate manner the features of the investment which is promoted.
-Accordingly, the communication should:
+When providing details on the characteristics of the promoted fund, the communication should describe in an accurate manner the features of the investment which is promoted.For further details, it may refer to the regulatory documents

-Make it clear that the investment which is promoted concerns the acquisition of units or shares in a fund, and not in a given underlying asset such as building or shares of a company, as these are only the underlying assets owned by the fund.

-Include at least a short description of the investment policy of the fund and an explanation on the types of assets into which the fund may invest.

 When the communication relates to the use of leverage, regardless of how the leverage is gained, it should include an explanation on the impact of this characteristic, concerning the risk of potential increased losses or returns.